coronalabs/corona-docs/markdown/native/ios/usingPlugins.markdown

 # Using Plugins in CORONA_NATIVE_PRODUCT&nbsp;&mdash; iOS

-To use plugins with CORONA_NATIVE_PRODUCT builds through Xcode, you must include them in `build.settings` just like you would for Corona&nbsp;Simulator builds, for example:
+To use plugins with CORONA_NATIVE_PRODUCT builds through Xcode, you must include them in `build.settings` just like you would for Simulator builds, for example:

 ``````{ brush="lua" gutter="false" first-line="1" highlight="[5,6,7,8]" }
 settings =